google/graphicsfuzz/docs/glsl-fuzz-generate.md

 shader job after the random values are supplied.

-Note that the generator **does not** validate these values beyond ensuring that no overflow occurs when generating them.
+Note that the generator **does not** validate these values beyond ensuring that no overflow occurs when generating them and that the file is valid JSON.
 For example, generating a negative integer into a `glUniform1ui` unsigned integer uniform will not be checked.
 Vetting inputs for correctness is left to the user.